MovementGH/OpenBot-Docs/source/includes/_classes.md

 <aside class="warning">Do not attempt to access CommandData created by other command developers.
 Doing this will cause your command to get rejected.</aside>

+<aside class="note"> The CommandData object stored in UserData and GuildData is not meant to be accessed directly.
+This class is only shown here for completeness.
+Please use the <a href="#getguildstore">GetGuildStore</a> and <a href="#getuserstore">GetUserStore</a> functions to access data</aside>

 ## Command

 > Example: Print the name and callname of the current command